bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 To use resource-based authorization in ASP.NET Core:

 - you define a set of operations that are permitted on a resource, e.g. create, read, update, delete
-- you define one or more `AuthorizationHandler` classes for the resource.
+- you implement one or more `IAuthorizationHandler` classes for the resource.
 The handler contains the logic to decide whether a user is authorized to perform the specified operation(s) on the resource
 - multiple handlers can be defined for different sources of permissions.
 For example, you may be authorized to delete a vault item because it is in your individual vault, or because you have access to it via an organization.
-This logic can be defined in separate handlers to keep each handler simple and single-purpose; all handlers will be called before a final result is returned
+The individual user logic can be defined in a separate handler to the organizational logic, to keep each handler simple and single-purpose; all handlers will be called before a final result is returned
 - our experience to date strongly shows that resources (and therefore handlers) should be defined at a fairly granular level, probably reflecting database entities.
 Relationships (e.g.
   `CollectionUser`) should be considered their own resource and defined and checked separately